VictorNorman/ScratchFoot/README.md

 * setting the "depth" of sprites to control the layering of the display of sprites.

 ### ScratchFoot limitations:
-* Playing different instruments or drums is not supported.
-* Only the "ghost" effect of the graphics effects is implemented.
 * The video stuff and microphone stuff are not supported.
 * Does not handle rotating images around a non-center point.
-* s2g.py will not convert list variables (yet).
+* Due to the strong typing of java, variables may need adjustment

 ----------------------